THE ALBUM

 Atelier Schnegg, 2020

 As a singer/songwriter project, the orchestration is minimal.
 There is limited use of overdubs.
-My aim was to keep it simple and honest, to put the lyric and the raw vibe of the song first.

 This set of songs continues along the musical path traced by the acclaimed album Raw Love.
 Released in 2018, Raw Love was a duo project with George Leitenberger, and was nominated for the German music journalists’ «Best album of the year award 2018».